 Playground

 The Playground (sidebar > Playground) lets you run live API requests against your real key without writing any code.
-It's the fastest way to try a new target site, debug a tricky response, or compare Single, Proxy, and Browser side by side.
+It's the fastest way to try a new target site, debug a tricky response, or compare Auto, Single, Proxy, and Browser side by side.

 Open it at foura.ai/dashboard#playground.